 If you’re facing a charge in Virginia, you’re probably wondering whether you can keep your record clean.
 To be clear, Virginia is one of the strictest states when it comes to criminal record, and once a charge is on your record (except in very specific circumstances), it’s there for good.

 When it comes to certain charges (such as trespass or domestic assault, for instance), Virginia law allows for a deferred finding.
-Assuming all parties (including the court) agree to the deferred finding, such a finding occurs when you enter a plea to your charge (depending on the case, it could either be guilty, not guilty or no contest), and instead of the court convicting you, it simply makes a finding that if your case had gone to trial, you would have been found guilty.
-The court then “defers” your case for a period of time (which differs depending on your case).
+Assuming all parties (including the court) agree to the deferred finding, such a finding occurs when you enter a plea to your charge (depending on the case, it could either be guilty, not guilty or no contest).
+Instead of the court convicting you, it simply makes a finding that if your case had gone to trial, you would have been found guilty.
+The court then “defers” your case for a period (which differs depending on your case).
 Assuming you comply with the court’s orders, the court dismisses the case against you at the end of that time.

 What’s good about a deferred finding?